 - Harvest: August-September

-- Clear vines: Remove old plants by late September for fall planting
+- Clear: Remove vines by late September

 - Plant: August to early September

-- Flowering: October-November (cooler temps = better pollination)
+- Flowering: October-November (cooler temps)

 - Harvest: January-March

-- Advantage: Fewer pests, less heat stress, excellent fruit quality
+- Advantage: Fewer pests, excellent quality

 Growing Loofah as a Perennial